valentin-17/epf/docs/docs/index.md

 ## Description

-Forecasting electricity prices in theGerman day-ahead market withmachine learning algorithms
+Forecasting electricity prices in the German day-ahead market with machine learning algorithms

 ## Commands